gizembg1m/gizembg1m/README.md

 💻 Interested in **Backend Development, Artificial Intelligence, Computer Vision, and Machine Learning.**

-🚀 Currently improving my skills in **C#, ASP.NET Core, Python, FastAPI, and MongoDB** by building real-world projects.
+🚀 Currently improving my skills in **C#, ASP.NET Core, and Python** by building real-world projects.

 🤝 I enjoy solving problems, learning new technologies, and collaborating on impactful software.